What is Seattle Makers?Read more

-Seattle Makers is a makerspace located in South Lake Union, Seattle.
+Seattle Makers is a member-based makerspace located in South Lake Union, Seattle.
 We are a group of makers creating a community and a space that provides all the knowledge and tools to make your ideas a reality.
 Whether you’re a long-time maker, in a specialized field looking to expand, or just curious, you are welcome to join us!
 Learn more about memberships here.
 Learn more about volunteering here.

 For those who prefer GPS, we are located at: 47° 37′ 24.07″ N / 122° 20′ 35.71″ W

 Our mailing address (which is NOT what you should use for directions) is: 500 Aurora Ave N, Suite #201, Seattle WA 98109

 Seattle Makers is open:

 As we get more volunteers to help staff the space, we’ll be able to open for longer hours.
 If you’re interested in volunteering as a “maketeer”, let us know here.
 Seattle Makers’s hours will evolve as we see when members are most excited to hang out.

 Per our favorite online encyclopedia, a makerspace is “a community-operated […] work space where people with common interests, often in computers, machining, technology, science, digital art or electronic art, can meet, socialize and collaborate.”
 We like to think of ourselves as a community garage – a place where folks with a variety of skill levels and ideas can come use tools and equipment to make all the things.